mvolkmann/blog/src/dart.md

 expect(processOrder(emptyOrder), true, skip: 'not implemented yet');
 // outputs "Skip expect: not implemented yet"
 ```

+The `test` and `group` functions also support a `skip` named parameter
+for skipping execution of a test or entire group of tests.
+It works the same way as does in the `expect` function.

 To run all the tests in a project, enter `dart test`.
 This is a bit slow the first time it is run,